ojd2/web-crawl/README.md

 #### Program Architecture

-Following Program Crawls url(s) from the seed domain and traverses through.
+The following program crawls a url from the seed domain and traverses through.
 It then presents a fetched url and its associated html page title and any unwanted external url(s).
 This is then passed onto a print function to display the found and crawled url(s) and matches to the command GUI.
 The idea is to crawl using BFS and present any hierarchical site map distinctions.
 Such as, all the found url(s) from the seed, and then any external likes.
 The depth level can be adjusted to go deeper, however, this may present problems in execution and performance.

 The program composition is a series of nested block function structures that individually recall each other recursively.
 This way, the BFS algorithm could utilise several components in isolation.
 The following program architecture looks like the following: